yongck/CVArchitecture/README.md

 These values have carried through into the design and architecture we're proposing:

-*	Denver will double-down on the investments the U.S. Department of Transportation has made in open source technologies, including the [V2I Hub](https://www.itsforge.net/index.php/community/explore-applications#/40/148 "V2I Hub 3.2") and the @JPO-ODE Operational Data Environment (ODE).
+*	Denver will double-down on the investments the U.S. Department of Transportation has made in open source technologies, including the [V2I Hub](https://www.itsforge.net/index.php/community/explore-applications#/40/148 "V2I Hub 3.2") and the (https://github.com/usdot-jpo-ode "@JPO-ODE Operational Data Environment (ODE)").
 *	Denver will deploy CV applications as plug-ins on the V2I Hub to maintain interoperability across vendors.
 *	Denver will develop API endpoints from it’s cloud environment for external stakeholders, developers, and members of the public.
 *	Denver will utilize the USDOT Operational Data Environment to build in best practices for privacy and data security into it’s cloud environment.